 Corsham Court is a specialist centre for postgraduate teaching and research.
 There you will find:

 - A suite of high quality meeting rooms for use by all Schools and Departments.
-These are bookable either through the central booking system or by contacting the Centre Administrator (a full catering service is available, and cafes and pubs are within easy walking distance).
+These are bookable through the University's central room booking system

 - Postgraduate workshops, studios and seminar rooms providing facilities for the academic Schools.

-- Individual study spaces for Masters and PhD research students.
+- Shared quiet study and social learning spaces for Masters and PhD research students.

-- A support service for the development of funding bids to external agencies.
+- The University Research Office which works with Schools on the development of funding bids to external agencies.

 In addition to our accommodation, the formal gardens and grounds are available to University users.
 They are to be found on the North side of the Court (the drive is on the South side).
 Access to the State Rooms for teaching, for study of the picture collection, or for tours can be made available to University staff and students by prior arrangement and at no charge within the terms of the University's Lease.